georgetown-cset/eto-orca/README.md

 * **New versus returning contributors over time** - this metric is based on commits.
 If a contributor makes their first commit during a given time interval, we mark them as a new contributor.
 Otherwise, they are a returning contributor.
 See combination of `repo_pushes` in `website_stats.sql` and `get_new_vs_returning_contributor_counts` in `preprocess_for_website.py`.
-* **Contributor percentage counts** - this metric is based on commits.
-For each contributor, we count their number of opened PRs, then calculate the percentage of PRs submitted by each contributor.
+* **Contribution percentages** - this metric is based on commits.
+For each contributor, we count their number of commits, then calculate the percentage of commits written by each contributor.
 See combination of `repo_pushes` in `website_stats.sql` and
 `get_cumulative_contributor_counts` in `preprocess_for_website.py`.
-* **Cumulative total of contributions by number of contributors** - See the `get_cumulative_contributor_counts` method in `preprocess_for_website.py`.
-This relies on
+* **Cumulative percentage of contributions by number of contributors** - This metric is based on commits.
+See description of Contribution percentages above, and `github-metrics/src/components/summary_panel.js:getContribTrace`
 * The deps.dev links are added if the repo is present in `bigquery-public-data.deps_dev_v1`
 * The pypi downloads over time come from `bigquery-public-data.pypi`